peterlacko/gooddata-ui/docs/execute_component.md

   * `ErrorStates.UNKNOWN_ERROR`

 * If you specify a function in the `onLoadingChanged` parameter, this function will be called every time a data load starts or finishes, and it will get either the `{isLoading: true}` or `{isLoading: false}` object as a parameter.
 It is always executed before `onError`.

+* If you specify a function in the `onLoadingFinish` parameter, this function will be called every time a data load finishes successfully, and it will get the execution result object `{ result }` as a parameter.
+It is always executed after `onLoadingChanged`. `onLoadingFinish` is *not* called when execution results in an error.

 * Empty execution results can be found by an empty data property in the result.
 To check if the result is empty, use `import { isEmptyResult } from '@gooddata/react-components'`.